oncoray/mirp/paper/paper.md

 However, very few--if any--radiomics tools have been translated to the clinic.
 One of the essential prerequisites for translation is reproducibility and validation in external settings.
 This can be facilitated through the use of standardised radiomics software.
+`mirp` is a Python package for standardised processing of medical imaging and computation of quantitative features.
+Researchers can use `mirp` for their own radiomics analyses or to reproduce and validate radiomics of others.

 # Statement of need

+Lack of standardised radiomics software is one of the reasons for poor translation of radiomics tools to the clinic.
+The Image Biomarker Standardisation Initiative has created reference standards for radiomics software: 1. a reference standard for basic image processing and feature extraction steps; and 2. a reference standard for image filters.
+There is currently a lack of fully IBSI-compliant radiomics packages in Python.
+Python is important for the radiomics field as commonly used machine learning and deep learning packages such as `scikit-learn` and `pytorch` are interfaced using Python. `mirp` facilitates both by offering a user-friendly API for standardised image processing and  feature extraction for machine learning-based radiomics, and standardised image processing for deep learning-based radiomics.

+Intended user

+History

+# Alternatives

+The most relevant Python-based alternative is `pyradiomics`.
+However, this package is not fully IBSI-compliant.

 `mirp` is a Python package for standardised processing of medical imaging and computation of quantitative features.